systemetric/robocon-website/about/for-teachers.md

 ### What are the dates for the competition?

-The competition was launched on the 17th November and the competition will be on the 10th and the 11th April 2019!
+The rules of this year's competition were released in October and we still have a small number of spaces for new teams.
+The competition will be on the 8th and the 9th April 2020.
+Throughout the year we run tech days where new teams can learn about the competition (kickoff activity) and existing teams can get help with building and programming their robot.
+The next two tech days will be held on Saturday 23rd November and Saturday 11th January.
+If you are interested in coming to a tech day please let us know in advance.

-### What will the kickoff consist of?
+### What will a kickoff consist of ?

 The kickoff consists of a workshop event where teams are tasked with performing a set of basic software challenges.
 Each of these challenges will see a function of the supplied kit be exercised.
-While it is not a requirement to attend the kickoff, it is highly recommendable.
+While it is not a requirement to attend a kickoff, it is highly recommendable.
 Last year we had a few visitors which were "teacher-only", as well as a few schools asking for the kit to be mailed.
 Though these schools found it harder to get started, most made it to the competition with a working robot.

 ### What if our robot doesn't work during the final?